If you need to report an emergency, please dial 911.

 Are Unmanned Aerial Vehicles (drones) allowed on the Parkway?

-No. Launching, landing, operating an unmanned aircraft from or on lands and waters administered by the National Park Service within the boundaries of the Blue Ridge Parkway is prohibited except as approved in writing by the superintendent.
+No. Launching, landing, operating an unmanned aircraft from or on lands and waters administered by the National Park Service within the boundaries of the Blue Ridge Parkway is prohibited.

 Are buses allowed on the Parkway?